Pyloric stenosis is an uncommon condition in infants that blocks food from entering the small intestine.

 - Sex.
 Pyloric stenosis is seen more often in boys — especially firstborn children — than in girls.

 - Race.
-Pyloric stenosis is more common in Caucasians of northern European ancestry, less common in African-Americans and rare in Asians.
+Pyloric stenosis is more common in whites of northern European ancestry, less common in African-Americans and rare in Asians.

 - Premature birth.
 Pyloric stenosis is more common in babies born prematurely than in full-term babies.

 - Family history.
 Studies found higher rates of this disorder among certain families.
 Pyloric stenosis develops in about 20 percent of male descendants and 10 percent of female descendants of mothers who had the condition.